-- Grade 1: Basic fluency on all four strings and chromatic LH shapes.
-A one-octave major scale.
+- Grade 1: Basic fluency on all four strings and two LH tetrachord shapes.
+A two-octave major scale in first position.
 Basic ability in the minor mode.
-Ability to play basic scalic passages at a faster tempo.
-Comfortable with rhythmic patterns utilising basic note values at a variety of tempi. - Grade 2: Further LH knowledge with shifts introduced visiting positions: 1⁄2, 1st, 2nd, 3rd, basic slurred patterns.
-Extended knowledge of keys and accidentals up to 2 sharps or flats.
-Comfortable with rhythmic patterns utilising basic note values and dotted notes at a variety of tempi. - Grade 3: Extended knowledge of keys or accidentals up to 3 sharps and flats, a wider range of bowing and slurring patterns, to play basic chromatic note groups.
-Development of more complex and varied fingering and articulation patterns in a variety of keys, display increased dynamic control and ability to play faster than in earlier grades.
-Development of work in positions 1⁄2, 2nd, 3rd, 4th.
+Ability to play basic scalic passages at a faster tempo, ability to include basic slurs.
+Comfortable with rhythmic patterns utilising basic note values at a variety of tempi. - Grade 2: Further LH tetrachord shapes in first position, elementary shifting introduced, more varied slurred patterns.
+Extended knowledge of keys or accidentals up to 2 sharps or flats.
+Comfortable with rhythmic patterns utilising basic note values and dotted notes at a variety of tempi. - Grade 3: Extended knowledge of keys or accidentals up to 3 sharps and flats, a wider range of bowing and slurring patterns, to play basic chromatic note groups, development of more complex and varied fingering and articulation patterns in a variety of keys, display increased dynamic control and ability to play faster than in earlier grades.
+Introduction/development of some work in positions 1⁄2, 2nd, 3rd, 4th.
 Comfortable with rhythmic patterns utilising compound time signatures at a variety of tempi.

 Pieces at this level will include elements of the above at each grade and will be basic and relatively short in length (often approx. 16-32 bars).
-Players will be expected to display a focused sound and clear articulation including attention to some subtlety of articulation including staccato, tenuto and accents for example.
+Players will be expected to display a clear focused sound and clear articulation including attention to some subtlety of articulation including staccato, tenuto and accents for example.
 They should show the ability to play fluently at an appropriate tempo with a developing sense of shape and line.
 Pieces will, typically use some position shifts though not necessarily using all the neck positions.
 Players should also display a good basic level of bow control, stamina and dynamic range.